Zion Williamson: Senior season

 In his senior season, Williamson averaged 36.4 points, 11.4 rebounds and 3.5 assists per game.
-He debuted on November 15, 2017, erupting for 46 points and 15 rebounds in a 70–62 loss to Christ School.
-In his home opener on November 21, he recorded 29 points and 11 rebounds, leading the Griffins to a 70–55 win over Hammond School.
-In the game, Williamson bruised his left foot, which sidelined him for over a month.
-While recovering, he commented, "It's really been a time to grow mentally."
-Williamson made his return from the injury on January 11, 2018, scoring 31 points in a 71–62 victory over Asheville Christian Academy.
-On January 13, in a nationally televised game at the Hoophall Classic, he scored 36 points as his team lost to Chino Hills High School.
-Williamson tallied 30 points and 13 rebounds in his final home game on February 8, a 58–54 win over Greensboro Day School.
+On January 13, 2018, in a nationally televised game at the Hoophall Classic, he scored 36 points as his team lost to Chino Hills High School.
 On February 17, he posted 37 points, 10 rebounds, and 5 steals, while scoring his 3,000th career point, versus Spartanburg Christian Academy at the SCISA Region I-2A tournament.
 One week later, Williamson guided Spartanburg Day to its third consecutive SCISA Region I-2A championship after recording 38 points against Trinity Collegiate School.

 On March 28, Williamson played in the 2018 McDonald's All-American Game, where he scored 8 points in 17 minutes before leaving with a thumb injury.
 The injury also forced him to miss the Jordan Brand Classic and Nike Hoop Summit in the following month.
 For his 2017–18 high school season, Williamson was named to the USA Today All-USA first team and MaxPreps All-American second team.
 He additionally earned South Carolina Mr. Basketball recognition and was runner-up for Mr. Basketball USA.